 Numerical optimization becomes essential when you investigate many factors with many responses.
 It provides powerful insights when combined with graphical analysis.
 However, subject-matter knowledge is essential to success.
 For example, a naive user may define impossible optimization criteria that results in zero desirability everywhere!
 To avoid this, try setting broad acceptable ranges.
 Narrow them down as you gain knowledge about how changing factor levels affect the responses.
 Often, you will need to make more than one pass to find the “best” factor levels that satisfy constraints on several responses simultaneously.

-This tutorial completes the basic introduction to doing RSM with Design-Expert.
+This tutorial completes the basic introduction to doing RSM with Stat-Ease.
 Move on to the next tutorial on advanced topics for more detailing of what the software can do.